Myzel394/quid_faciam_hodie/README.md

 * :flashlight: Usage of Supabase's Auth, Database, Storage & Realtime functionality
 * :new_moon_with_face: Supports dark mode
 * :fast_forward: Optimized for efficient behavior

+## Quick start

+### Create an account / log in

+Go through the welcome screen and log in with your email and password.
+If you don't have an account already, we will automatically create one for you.

+### Create a new memory

+Press on the shutter button once to create a photo.
+Hold it down to create a video.

+### View your memories

+Tap on the bottom right image / movie to view your timeline.
+You can swipe to see all your memories from here.